anarichter/anarichter.github.io/_pages/about.md

 # Writing about.. about whatnot?

 #professional experience in the public, private and non-profit sectors
+# (<a href="/cv/">here</a>)
 ---

-hi, there – I'm Ana!

-this is a website under construction... please, bear with me : )
+hi, there – I'm Ana! <br> Creating this website came as a coding exercise – to start learning a little about GitHub – and I ended up designing it to include my CV and other things I like.
+But this is a page under construction, so please, bear with me :-)